Middle Summer School Remediation Program, 6th, 7th, & 8th Grade

 8:00 a.m.—1:30 p.m.

-Registration for NISD Middle Summer School Program is due no later than May 24, 2013.
+Pre-registration for NISD students runs from May 19 to June 5.
 Submitting the summer school registration form by the deadline is important since class participation is first come, first serve.
 If the class is full when the registration form is returned to the campus, the student will be put on a waiting list, and it may be the first day or two of summer school before notification is made as to availability.
 Students registered for the Summer School Program will receive a reminder letter in the last day of school.

 Students who have failed 2 or 3 core academic courses and would otherwise be retained.
 (Students who fail 1 course may be admitted on a space available basis)

 Dress and Grooming

 NISD dress, grooming and conduct regulation are still effect through the summer program.

 If your child received transportation services during the regular school year, your child will continue with pick up and drop off at neighborhood locations.
 However, these locations may differ from bus stops during the year.
 This information will be communicated to you through a letter that will be placed in your child's final report card.

 All students who walk to school during the regular school year will walk to their home campus.
 Transportation services will be provided from your child's home campus to the summer school campus (if different from the child's home campus).
 In the afternoon, all students eligible for transportation will be dropped off at a neighborhood location, the home campus or a daycare (as long as it is within the cluster's boundaries).